Tag: BehaviouralEconomics

 Image Credit: Clicked by me

-It’s an unconventional book that tells us to change the way we work.
-This book is filled with timeless wisdom.
+This is an unconventional book that tells us to change the way we work.
+It is filled with timeless wisdom.
 In spite of the book being written in 2010, whatever is written therein is still relevant and will continue to be useful even in the future.
 It is written in a straightforward style.
 This book can be finished in one day or even in three hours if nothing interrupts your reading.

 • Be a starter